ahgroup/handelgroupwebsite/content/project/dsairm/index.md

 date = 2019-02-07

 # Project summary to display on homepage.
-summary = "R package that teaches within-host infection modeling."
+summary = "R package that teaches modeeling for within-host infection and immunology."

 # Tags: can be used for filtering projects.
 tags = ["Within-host Models", "R Package", "Teaching Resource"]